Iodine difluoride (IF2-) lewis structure, molecular geometry, polar or non-polar, hybridization

 As per the IF2- lewis structure, iodine is the central atom that contains 3 lone pairs and 2 bonded pairs attached to it.
 These electron pairs (lone pair + bond pair) will repel each other and tried to go far away to minimize the repulsion.

 Hence, in all this process, these electron pairs around iodine atom take the position where repulsion between them remains minimum and the final molecular shape of IF2- appears as linear geometry with bond angle 180°.

 Also, the generic formula for IF2- is AX2E3 which implies the linear molecular shape and trigonal bipyramidal electron geometry.

-This is because the iodine atom is below period two on the periodic table and has an access to the d-orbital, hence when it becomes necessary, the iodine atom can open its extra d-orbital and attains more than 8 electrons to complete the octet.
+This is because the iodine atom is below period two on the periodic table and has access to the d-orbital, hence when it becomes necessary, the iodine atom can open its extra d-orbital and attains more than 8 electrons to complete the octet.

-Examples of some elements that can expand their octet whenever it’s required – Sulfur, phosphorus, silicon, and chlorine, etc.
+Examples of some elements that can expand their octet whenever it’s required – Sulfur, phosphorus, silicon, chlorine, etc.

 “Elements in the first 2 periods of the Periodic Table do not have access to the d sublevel and must adhere to the octet rule.”

 - ICl2– lewis structure and its molecular geometry